Brent Pope (rugby analyst): Playing career

 Brent Pope played for various provincial and New Zealand underage teams before helping Otago to its first ever first division national title in 1991.
-Pope played nearly 100 first class games in New Zealand in a career that spanned over 10 years with the Dunedin-based side, during that time he formed potent loose forward trios with the likes of All Blacks Paul Henderson, Mike Brewer, Josh Kronfeld, Arran Pene and Jamie Joseph.
+Pope played over 100 first class games in New Zealand in a career that spanned over 10 years, mainly with the Dunedin-based side, during that time he formed potent loose forward trios with the likes of All Blacks Paul Henderson, Mike Brewer, Josh Kronfeld, Arran Pene and Jamie Joseph.

-Pope played for the South Island on a number of occasions and was a final All Black trialist, all as part the original 1987 New Zealand Rugby World Cup training squad, he had to withdraw a week before the tournament began due to a serious elbow injury in the final series of All Black trial matches.
+Pope played for the South Island on a number of occasions and was a final All Black trialist, all as part the larger 1987 New Zealand Rugby World Cup training squad, he had to withdraw a week before the tournament began due to a serious elbow injury in the final series of All Black trial matches.
 Pope came back after injury in 1987 and was nominated as one of New Zealand's outstanding domestic players of that year, Pope was also named Otago player of the year in 1987/8 and was again shortlisted for the All Blacks tour to Japan at the end of that year only to miss out when the tour party was trimmed due to the cancellation of a tour game.
-Pope played in a number of final All Black trials from 1987 to 1992, represented the South Island, Schools, NZ Universities, Leinster, Barbarians, New Zealand selection XV, International XV and was a Captain of the Penguins on many European tours.
+Pope played in a number of final All Black trials from 1987 to 1992, represented the South Island, Schools, NZ Universities, Leinster, Barbarians, All Blacks XV, New Zealand selection XV, International XV and was a Captain of the Penguins on many European tours.
 Pope also played representative county rugby in England and in United States where he was part of the OMBAC national championship winning side.
 He came to Ireland in 1991 where he played and later coached St Marys, Clontarf F.C. and Leinster A.